ejwillemse/BAN313/chapter2.md

 test_object("worstPredictor", undefined_msg = "Make sure to define a variable `worstPredictor`.",
             incorrect_msg = "Use the scatter plots to identify the _worst predictor_ for manufacturing time and assign your answer to `worstPredictor`.
 Simply assign the variable name, as a string, to `bestPredictor`.
 For example, if you think it is `nComplications`, then `bestPredictor <- 'nComplications'`---remember the quotation marks.")

+success_msg("Good job!
+By looking at the scatter plots we can get a sense of how good certain variables are at predicting others.
+Ideally we want analyse this in a more quantitative way.
+In the next exercise we will calculate and compare the correlation coefficient between the variables to see exactly how strong the descriptive variable correlates to our response variable..")
 ```